pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-health.hbs.md

 ## tanzu insight health

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight health` to check if an endpoint is reachable.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight health` command to check if an endpoint is reachable.

 ### <a id='synopsis'></a>Synopsis